josecyc/neurosleeve/README.md

 ## Electrode Placement

 The method we used was placing four pairs of electrodes to measure the Double-Differential sEMG signal from the muscles after thorough research we settled on a location at 90% the distance from the wrist.
-We tried to target(Flexor Digitorum Profundus, Extensor Digitorium Communis , Extensor Capri Radialis Longus and Flexor Carpi Radialis) precise location can be appreciated in pictures, we didn't notice substantial difference in minor differences in placement on subsequent prediction sessions.
+We tried to target(Flexor Digitorum Profundus, Extensor Digitorium Communis , Extensor Capri Radialis Longus and Flexor Carpi Radialis) precise location can be appreciated in pictures.
+We didn't notice substantial difference in minor differences in placement on subsequent prediction sessions.
 We hold the same position for ten seconds at 200 Hz then splitting that into 40 sub samples.

 <p align="center">